G4RFR - Radio Flight Refuelling - Contest Call G4R -Special Event CallsGB2FRA GB4KL

 we help to run and support local microwave beacons.
 The beacons hold several distance records.

-We run regular novice training courses and a very successful annual Hamfest rally in August.
+and a very popular Hamfest rally every August.

 Car Boot Sale at Hamfest

 So if you have read this far, many thanks for taking an interest and 73 from us all at the club.